alexax66/vlmcsd/README.md

 For example, let it be `192.168.1.1`

 ## Usage
-Start a Command Prompt as an `Administrator` on your Windows PC.
+Start a Command Prompt as an `Administrator` on your Windows PC and run the following commands:

 * For Windows 11 Professional
 ```